5.1 Book publishing

 Television New Zealand

-TVNZ currently operates four national channels (TV ONE, TV2, U and TVNZ 7), and has several subsidiary companies.
+TVNZ currently operates five national channels (TV ONE, TV2, TV ONE plus 1, TV2 plus 1 and DUKE), and has several subsidiary companies.
 TVNZ broadcasts are accessible by almost 100 per cent coverage of the New Zealand population.
 TV ONE and TV2 broadcast 24 hours a day, seven days a week.
 TVNZ also broadcasts a news service to the Pacific, and operates a captioning service for selected programmes.

 These and other functions may be amended following a current review of the Maori Television Service Act.